• Public / Sports / Culture

 Material : AL curtail wall, Exposed concrete, Stone tile, Low-E glass

-The site is located on riverside which is adjacent to the international business district.
-Flows of building skyline are tapered into the site.
-Residential blocks aligned through Yeouidong-ro strongly influences on riverside as blocking block.
-The site is main node point from Yeouido Station, Yeouido Department, Yeouido Park.
-Mulbit Square completed in 2009 acts as citizen’s shelter as urban void.
-Thus pedestrian flow, Yeouido Park-Mulbit Square-Yeouinaru, is expected after completion of Yeouinaru.
-The design concept of Yeouinaru has focused on expanding citizen’s activity to riverside based on broad pedestrian flow.
-At first, it has considered access flow from surroundings, Secondly, it has been intended to transfer such natural flow onto Yeouinaru without break.
-Consequently, it has been designed to act as circulation ring of urban context expanded from the urban center.
+The site is located on the riverside, which is adjacent to the international business district.
+Flows of the building skyline are tapered into the site.
+Residential blocks aligned through Yeouidong-ro strongly influence on riverside as a locking block.
+The site is the main node point from Yeouido Station, Yeouido Department, and Yeouido Park.
+Mulbit Square, completed in 2009, acts as a citizens’ shelter in an urban void.
+Thus, pedestrian flow, Yeouido Park-Mulbit Square-Yeouinaru, is expected after the completion of Yeouinaru.
+The design concept of Yeouinaru has focused on expanding citizens’ activity to the riverside based on broad pedestrian flow.
+At first, it is considered an access flow from the surroundings.
+Secondly, it has been intended to transfer such natural flow onto Yeouinaru without a break.
+Consequently, it has been designed to act as a circulation ring of the urban context expanded from the urban center.
+All berthing facilities are designed to make the direction of vessels parallel to be paralleled with dominant wind direction(South-West in the warm season, North-East in the cold season).
+In a case of berthing, the reflected wave by the cross pattern has been minimized by a straight-aligned floating pier.
+Large vessels over 400t keep a distance of 40m at least from the riverside to secure easy access to a pontoon.
+Vessels of 15t share the fairway with each other, floating pier reflects structural safety.
+The optimum distance of 15.5m is applied to avoid a crash between the masts of yachts.
+H-shape has been applied to avoid vessel traffic by separating the movement of large-class vessels and middle-small class vessels.
+The H-shaped inner port secures safe circulation of small vessels below 15t even in bad weather.

 1-1.jpg